OJ/gobuster/README.md

 - warn when using vhost mode with a proxy and http based urls as this might not work as expected
 - add `interface` and `local-ip` parameters to specify the interface for http requests
 - add support for tls renegotiation
+- fix progress with patterns by @acammack
+- fix backup discovery by @acammack

 ## 3.6